SaCut/Python_Plane_Project/README.md

 Holds all the code used for displaying and handling the menus used in run.py.
 Created solely to keep run.py neat.

 ### [run.py](run.py)
 This is the 'main' part of the programme from the user's perspective.
-This is where they interact with the UI (graphical or otherwise) tp create or update passengers and flights.
+This is where they interact with the UI (graphical or otherwise) to create or update passengers and flights.

 ### [test_plane_project.py](test_plane_project.py)
 The unit tests are run from this file.